 - Physiotherapist - can suggest exercises to improve fitness, balance and posture and can also advise on walking equipment.
 Some services may provide training in transferring into and out of a wheelchair

-- Occupational therapist - can help you to find easier ways of doing everyday tasks such as showering or cooking or at work.
-They can also advise on and provide some equipment and adaptations to the home
+- Occupational therapist - can help you to find easier ways of doing everyday tasks such as showering, cooking or to help make things easier at work.
+They can also advise on and provide some equipment and adaptations to the home.

 - PLoS One 2014;9(9):e107620.
 Full article Falls in people with multiple sclerosis compared with falls in healthy controls.